-You will receive over 80% of any rental income we gain for your property.
-Typically a 4 bedroom villa can generate 16K in the summer season.
+You will receive over 75% of any rental income we gain for your property.
+Typically a 4 bedroom villa can generate 20K in the summer season.
 That’s income that’s earned hassle-free, as we’ll deal with the administrative side of things.
 We understand that you might have questions – and we’d be delighted to help in any way we can.
 We offer a personal and friendly service to those who holiday in our properties, and we promise the same for you.
-Please contact Elizabeth Kershaw 0034 689548576 0044 1618830163 We look forward to hearing from you!

 We are currently on the lookout for high quality properties villas and apartments in the Javea and Moraira areas to add to our portfolio, and would very much like to speak to you if you think that your property fits the bill.
 If you are interested in long term rental, holiday rental or even sale, please do get in contact with us.
 We have a fantastic range of villas and apartments on our books at present, but are always keen to increase our portfolio – if you have a property that’s special, that you love, and that you think others would pay well to stay in, do get in contact.
 We can help you unlock the potential income in your property.

-You can contact us by Phone From the uk (local rate) 0161 88 30 163 or Email us at email@example.com
+You can contact us by Email at firstname.lastname@example.org